vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/02_MR_BLUNT.md

 His utter disregard of praise and scholarships was not due to the perfunctory method of his studies but rather the reverse.
-If one were to analyse the prize- hunters' mentality, it will be found that their studies are not the outcome of a love of knowledge but the show of it.
+If one were to analyse the prize###hunters' mentality, it will be found that their studies are not the outcome of a love of knowledge but the show of it.
 The one aim of Mr. Tilak's life was the acquisition of the intrinsic and so all the rewards resulting from the attainment of merely marketable knowledge had no